How I Optimized My Zsh Startup Time

 Doing this on your own config

 Defer what can be deferred.
 First-prompt latency is what you feel, and almost nothing actually has to load before you can type.
 Cache expensive evals whose output only changes when the binary changes, and key the cache on the binary’s mtime so upgrades invalidate it for you.
-Hardcode constants: brew --prefix coreutils is always ${HOMEBREW_PREFIX}/opt/coreutils.
+Hardcode the constants: brew --prefix coreutils is always ${HOMEBREW_PREFIX}/opt/coreutils.
 Forking a Ruby program to ask is silly.

 Estimated total